QIB-Sheffield/dbdicom/README.md

 # dbdicom

-Read and write to DICOM database
+A Python interface for reading and writing DICOM databases.